Data Dashboard

 When schools closed during the pandemic, school lunches were served under the Summer Food Service Program which allowed for a “grab and go” style of distribution.

-Data Sources: Rhode Island Department of Education, SNAP data tables.
+Data Sources: USDA Food and Nutrition Service, SNAP data tables.

 The Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) provides food, health care referrals, and nutrition education for low-income pregnant, breastfeeding, and other postpartum women, and to infants and children up to age 5 who are found to be at nutritional risk.
 The program serves about half of all infants born in the U.S.

-In Rhode Island more than 16,000 people participated in the program in 2022, down from about 20,000 in 2017.
+In Rhode Island about 18,000 people participated in the program in 2024, down from 19,500 in 2017.
 Reduced enrollment in Rhode Island is consistent with national trends.

 Data Sources: USDA Food and Nutrition Service, WIC data tables.

-Number of People Served by the Rhode Island Charitable Food System
+Number of People Served by the Rhode Island Charitable Food System, 2016-2024

 Scroll over the chart to see the number of people by year.

 The Rhode Island Community Food Bank is the largest emergency food distributor in the state.
-They estimate that an average of 56,000 RI residents were served every month by the charitable food system over the past 5 years, including a spike in need at the onset of the COVID-19 pandemic, a dip in 2021 while many emergency COVID-19 response programs were in operation, and another spike in 2022 likely due to inflation and the elimination of many COVID-19 response programs.
+An average of 67,000 RI residents were served every month by the charitable food system over the past 5 years, including a spike in need at the onset of the COVID-19 pandemic, a dip in 2021 while many emergency COVID-19 response programs were in operation, and another ongoing spike since 2022 likely due to inflation and the elimination of many COVID-19 response programs.

 Many other individuals are served by programs outside of the RI Community Food Bank network organizations.